jehugaleahsa/mustache-sharp/README.md

 Most of the lines in the previous example will never appear in the final output.
 This allows you to use **mustache#** to write templates for normal text, not just HTML/XML.

 ## Placeholders
 The placeholders can be any valid identifier.
-These map to the property names in your classes.
+These map to the property names in your classes (or `Dictionary` keys).

 ### Formatting Placeholders
 Each format item takes the following form and consists of the following components: